 - To identify and develop an exchange of knowledge and experiences with relevant stakeholders, including the European Commission.

-- To develop a platform of exchange between HERCA members for sharing information on the national regulation with regards to implementation of specific BSS directive requirements on radon, NORM and building materials.
+- To exchange information about national regulations with regards to the implementation of specific BSS directive requirements on radon, NORM and building materials.

-- An exchange on National inspection frameworks with regard to NORM activities and Radon in workplaces.
+- National inspection frameworks with regard to NORM activities

 - Protection of outside workers with regards to NORM activities

 - Building materials

 - Develop an overview of the implementation of BBS Article 75-2 regarding the indicative list of materials of concern set out in Annex XIII.